Counties Manukau Rugby Football Union: T.P. McNamara Memorial Cup Winners Roll of Honour

+Club championship titles by club

 Wonder years

 Counties Manukau rugby enjoyed its heyday in the 1980s.
 From 1995 till 1999, captain Errol Brain led another successful era.
 The "player drain" of stars such as Lomu (Wellington), Vidiri (Auckland), Lee (Otago), and Marsh (France), signalled a downturn in the fortunes of Counties.

 From 2013 to 2019 Counties Manukau played in the top division of New Zealand's national championship.
 Counties Manukau were more than competitive winning the Ranfurly Shield for the first time in 2013 (defending it 6 times), and making the semi-finals on two occasions.
 Again the bulk of the team and coaching staff moved on, and so ended the good fortunes of the team.

 Counties Manukau in Super Rugby

-When Super Rugby began, Counties Manukau was associated with the Blues; but since 1999 it has been aligned to the Chiefs.
+When Super Rugby began, Counties Manukau was associated with the Blues, but since 1999 it has been aligned to the Chiefs.

 Women's Rugby

 Counties Manukau has a women's team that is part of Women's Provincial Championship.
 Counties were crowned champions for the first time in 2016 taking down the eight time defending champs Auckland 41-22.
 Counties made it to the final of the 2017 competition after finishing top of the table for the second year running.
-They were defeated 13-7 in the final by Canterbury.
+They were defeated 13–7 in the final by Canterbury.